 IMPORTANT!
-BY DOWNLOADING THE SOFTWARE BELOW, YOU AGREE TO BE BOUND BY THE TERMS OF THE END USER LICENSE
+BY DOWNLOADING THE SOFTWARE BELOW, YOU AGREE TO BE BOUND BY THE TERMS OF THE END USER LICENSE AGREEMENT

 SPECIAL OFFER TO OUR USERS

 We strive to make JXRay better, and we are eager to see more use cases.
-Thus, if you have a real-life heap dump that you are willing to share, and JXRay currently doesn’t detect some problem in it (or doesn’t do it well), please compress and send that dump to us, with a brief explanation of the problem.
+Thus, if you have a real-life heap dump that you are willing to share, and JXRay currently doesn’t detect some problem in it (or doesn’t do it well), please compress and send that dump to us.
+Please add a brief explanation of the problem.
 Our e-mail is firstname.lastname@example.org.
 In exchange, you will receive one personal JXRay license FOR FREE!

 What’s new in version 2.4

-Added detection of memory leaks (leak-like object patterns)
+- Added detection of memory leaks (leak-like object patterns)

-If a thread throwing OutOfMemoryError is detected, its stack trace is printed in a separate section, along with local variables for faster diagnostics of the root cause
+- If a thread throwing OutOfMemoryError is detected, its stack trace is printed in a separate section, along with local variables for faster diagnostics of the root cause

-Performance improvements for some corner cases, e.g. when the dump contains extremely long (over 1GB) Strings, StringBuffers etc.
+- Performance improvements in some corner cases, e.g. when the dump contains extremely long (over 1GB) Strings, StringBuffers etc.

-At run time, the tool now detects when it’s short of memory (runs GC very frequently) and warns the user.
+- At run time, the tool now detects when it’s short of memory (runs GC very frequently) and warns the user.

-Each report section now has a “What‘s this” link to jxray online documentation.
+- Each report section now has a “What‘s this” link to jxray online documentation.

 What’s new in version 2.3